Time and Location: Tuesday/Thursday 11:00 AM - 12:15 PM, Rice Hall 340

 Semester-long Research Project: 25%

-Deadline for the critique submission is just before the class when the paper is scheduled to be discussed.
+Deadline for the review submission is just before the class when the paper is scheduled to be discussed.

-(20 percent) Each student will present a few papers throughout the semester (actual number will depend on the number of students enrolled in the class).
+Each student will present a few papers throughout the semester (actual number will depend on the number of students enrolled in the class).
 When you present a paper, be prepared to answer a variety of questions asked by the instructor or other fellow students.
-A list of papers will be provided to students.
+Paper assignment will be done by the instructor.

 It will give you a taste of computer architecture research.
 Please discuss with the instructor to decide on the project.
 Regular meetings are expected with the instructor so that progress can be made.

-Can be performed in groups of 2.
-If you perform the project in a group, briefly describe your individual contributions to the project in the presentations and final report.
+You can do the semester-long course project in a group of two or individually.
+Always describe your individual contributions to the project in the presentations and final report.

-(25 percent) The final project report due in the finals week.
+The final project report will be due in the finals week.
 Please use IEEE or ACM conference formats.
-The report length should be around 6 pages (including references).
+The report length should not be more than 10 pages (excluding references).

 Computer Architecture: A Quantitative Approach, Hennessy and Patterson, Sixth Edition.